Hate waking up every morning to get ready for a job you dislike? Unhappy with your career and still in search of that unattainable dream job?

 Any glam-rock music fan will love its eerie piano interludes, soaring vocals and anthemic chorus.

-Enjoy a listen:
+Enjoy a preview:

 The song will likely be stuck in your head long after a couple of listens.
 Hopefully, the tips and success stories above will also be just as hard to forget the next time you reach a job roadblock.